 - Ability to lock in your balance at a fixed rate with a fixed term for a $95 fee1

-- Available exclusively for Fifth Third customers with an eligible checking or savings account.7
+- Second lien option available exclusively for Fifth Third customers with an eligible checking or savings account.7

 Lock In a Great Rate While Staying Flexible